dotnet/corefx/Documentation/project-docs/contributing.md

 Pull Requests
 -------------

-* **DO** submit all code changes via pull requests (PRs) rather than direct commit access.
+* **DO** submit all code changes via pull requests (PRs) rather than through a direct commit.
 PRs will be merged after a peer review by one or more Microsoft employees.
 * **DO** give PRs have descriptive names (i.e. not "Fix #1234")
-* **DO** refer to any issues, and include [keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) that automatically close issues when the PR is merged
+* **DO** refer to any issues, and include [keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) that automatically close issues when the PR is merged.
 * **DO** tag any users to review or look at the change.
-* **DO** ensure each commit produces a successful build (and preferably passes tests).
+* **DO** ensure each commit produces a successful build (and preferably passes relevant tests).
 * **DO** include PR feedback should be done in seperate commits, and only rebase or squash them when necessary.
 * **DO NOT** fix merge conflicts using a merge commit.
 Prefer `git rebase dotnet/master`.
-* **DO NOT** squash before they are merged.
+* **DO NOT** squash commits before they are merged.
 If necessary, squashing should be handled by the merger using the ["Confirm squash and merge"](https://github.com/blog/2141-squash-your-commits) feature.